MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Deploying-MultiPoint-Services.md

 > [!NOTE]
 > For additional support, see the MultiPoint Services Help, which can be opened by clicking the Help icon or F1 on any MultiPoint Manager or MultiPoint Dashboard screen.

-## In this guide
-The *Deployment Guide* is organized in the following way.
+The deployment information is organized in the following way.
 At a minimum, you need to complete the tasks for deploying your system and preparing your environment for users.
 Other tasks might or might not apply to your environment.
 -   [Deploy a new MultiPoint Services System](Deploy-a-new-MultiPoint-services-system.md)

     Set up your MultiPoint Services computer and stations.
 Install and configure MultiPoint Services; set up your stations; install drivers, updates, and software; optionally join a domain; add client licenses (CALs) for each station.